Agriculture in the United Kingdom: Soil in Britain

-Soil is a complex mix of mineral and organic components, produced when rock is weathered and acted on by living organisms.
 Most British soils are 2% to 5% organic and 95% to 98% mineral, but soils such as peat may contain up to 50% organic matter.
-In the British Isles as far south as the Thames Valley, the soil has been heavily glaciated, which not only ground down the rock but redistributed the resulting matter.
-As a result, most British soils date from the last ice age and are comparatively young, but in level areas and particularly south of the Thames Valley, there are much older soils.
+As far south as the Thames Valley, the soil has been heavily glaciated, which ground down the rock and redistributed the resulting matter.
+Most British soils date from the last Ice Age and are comparatively young, but in level areas, and particularly south of the Thames Valley, there are older soils.